Bioremediation: Biostimulation

 Bioremediation can be carried out by bacteria that are naturally present.
 In biostimulation, the population of these helpful bacteria can be increased by adding nutrients.

 Bacteria can in principle be used to degrade hydrocarbons.
 Specific to marine oil spills, nitrogen and phosphorus have been key nutrients in biodegradation.
 The bioremediation of hydrocarbons suffers from low rates.

 Bioremediation can involve the action of microbial consortium.
 Within the consortium, the product of one species could be the substrate for another species.

 Anaerobic bioremediation can in principle be employed to treat a range of oxidized contaminants including chlorinated ethylenes (PCE, TCE, DCE, VC), chlorinated ethanes (TCA, DCA), chloromethanes (CT, CF), chlorinated cyclic hydrocarbons, various energetics (e.g., perchlorate, RDX, TNT), and nitrate.
 This process involves the addition of an electron donor to: 1) deplete background electron acceptors including oxygen, nitrate, oxidized iron and manganese and sulfate; and 2) stimulate the biological and/or chemical reduction of the oxidized pollutants.
-Hexavalent chromium (Cr[VI]) and uranium (U[VI]) can be reduced to less mobile and/or less toxic forms (e.g., Cr[III], U[IV]).
-Similarly, reduction of sulfate to sulfide (sulfidogenesis) can be used to precipitate certain metals (e.g., zinc, cadmium).
 The choice of substrate and the method of injection depend on the contaminant type and distribution in the aquifer, hydrogeology, and remediation objectives.
 Substrate can be added using conventional well installations, by direct-push technology, or by excavation and backfill such as permeable reactive barriers (PRB) or biowalls.
 Slow-release products composed of edible oils or solid substrates tend to stay in place for an extended treatment period.
 Soluble substrates or soluble fermentation products of slow-release substrates can potentially migrate via advection and diffusion, providing broader but shorter-lived treatment zones.
 The added organic substrates are first fermented to hydrogen (H2) and volatile fatty acids (VFAs).
 The VFAs, including acetate, lactate, propionate and butyrate, provide carbon and energy for bacterial metabolism.